esbanarango/ember-place-autocomplete/README.md

 {{place-autocomplete-field
   value= model.address
   disable=false
-  contr= this
+  handlerController= this
   inputClass= 'place-autocomplete--input'
-  focusOutCallback="done" //Name of the action in the controller placeChangedCallback="placeChanged" //Name of the action in the controller }}
+  focusOutCallback='done' //Name of the action in the controller placeChangedCallback='placeChanged' //Name of the action in the controller }}

 ```